shevchenkobn/battleship-html/README.md

 - `spec` files are for non-React code unit-tests;
 - `test` files are for React code unit-tests (using [@testing-library](https://testing-library.com/) libraries);

-All not tested features (testing technical debt) and all design choices are described in details in the test files themselves.

 The project doesn't have a large coverage because it would require a lot of time to design either unit-tests mocks or end-to-end tests (e.g. using Cypress) to cover not many potential bugs.
 The project follows the trade-off between time and automating testing of tedious components and functions.

+All not tested features (testing technical debt) and all design choices are described in details in the test files themselves.

 ### `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-All required files and resources are inlined inside [/build/index.html](./build/index.html) file, so there is no need for an HTML server.
+All required files and resources are inlined inside [/build/index.html](./build/index.html) file, so there is no need for a static server.

 For more details on how [WebPack](https://webpack.js.org/concepts/) was configured to be used in such a way, please, search the project for `inlineBuild:` and the relevant comments.
 The initial configuration files were taken from [create-react-app](https://github.com/facebook/create-react-app) after running `npm run eject`.